 Find big threaded holes and cut them.

-This is my favorite way of distressing jeans, because it gives them a cool look.
+This is my favourite way of distressing jeans because it gives them a cool look.
 Start by cutting horizontal strips about an inch apart.
 The strips should be as long as the hole you desire.
 Use a pair of tweezers to remove all blue threads from the strips.
-The white threads in denim run horizontally while the blue runs vertically.
+The white threads in denim run horizontally while the blue run vertically.
 You can achieve horizontal white threaded looks by removing the blue threads.
-To make it a bit more messy, I also tore some white threads.
+To make it a bit messier, I also tore some white threads.

 Use sandpaper to soften the texture.

 Use sandpaper to make your jeans feel more worn-in.
-Keep in mind that the coarser the grit (i.e. the more rough the sandpaper), will cause more holes in your jeans.
+Keep in mind that the coarser the grit (i.e. the rougher the sandpaper), will cause more holes in your jeans.
 If you are only looking to soften the fabric, then choose one with a lower grit.

 DIY Fraying Jeans